As little as 18 months

 A consideration of systems and procedures for accounting, budget planning and preparation, auditing, purchasing, and bonding.

-An examination of emerging professional responsibilities and ethical practices, current selection, retention, and promotion practices, and designs for salary schedules and fringe benefits.
+An examination of emerging professional responsibilities and ethical practices, current selection, retention and promotion practices, as well as designs for salary schedules and fringe benefits.

 This course examines various techniques of program analysis and evaluation for individual schools and for the total school system.